 But along with Testosterone Enanthate, it’s also one of the most commonly abused drugs in the bodybuilding and performance sports scene.

-As a personal trainer, I have encountered many people who are dealing with serious issues from taking performance enhancers.
+As a coach, I have encountered many people who are dealing with serious issues from taking performance enhancers.

 So I decided to spend some time with a medical doctor to get a full picture of what this drug actually does.